Local moving companies in Oregon

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
 Before you hire a moving company, double-check that they’re properly licensed.

-- Moving permits: You won’t need a moving permit to settle in Colorado, but it’s a smart idea to look into local parking rules before your move.
+- Moving permits: You don’t need a moving permit to relocate to Colorado, but it’s a good idea to review local parking rules before moving day.

-- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
-You’ll be able to set your official move date, so your mail will be forwarded to Colorado right on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Colorado right on time.
 Get started here.

 FAQ